Are you happy with your chicken coop?

 The overall dimensions of our coop: eight-by-ten feet, or 80 square feet, and we have four roosting bars (each eight feet long).
 The average-sized chicken needs 12 inches of roost space.

-The best chicken coop plans for one nest box for every four hens (we have four nest boxes inside and one outside).
+The best chicken coop plans for one nesting box for every four hens (we have four nesting boxes inside and one outside).